PolySync/misra-rust/MISRA-Rules.md

 "The relational operators _>_, _>=_, _<_ and _<=_ shall not be applied to
 objects of pointer type except where they point to the same object."

-_No direct corollary in Rust.
+_No applicable corollary in Rust.
 Rust's 'auto' dereference behavior_ _means those operations aren't applied to the pointers or references._

 __[See Rule_18_3.rs](./tests/compile-fail/Rule_18_3.rs)__